The Galaxy Being: Plot

-In the evening, Allan reluctantly leaves the radio station to be feted at a banquet.
-He leaves the channel open to the extraterrestrial being who warns, "Do not increase power levels."
-DJ Eddie Phillips, who is substituting for Allan's brother Gene "Buddy" Maxwell, after being told not to, turns up the power to full, causing the extraterrestrial to be transmitted to Earth as a three-dimensional electromagnetic being.
-The 'Galaxy Being', as it is dubbed, wreaks inadvertent havoc, killing Eddie and injuring several other people by burning them with natural radiation.
-The extraterrestrial encounters Allan in person, who convinces it to turn down the heat, and then guides it back to the transmitter shed.
-They are soon cornered by local authorities, who accidentally shoot Allan's wife, Carol.
-The Galaxy Being then uses beneficial radiation to heal the wound.
+That evening, Allan reluctantly leaves the radio station to be feted at a banquet.
+He leaves the channel open to the Andromedan, who warns, "Do not increase power levels."
+However, against Allan's instructions, disk jockey Eddie Phillips, who is substituting for Allan's brother Buddy, turns up the power to full, causing the Andromedan to be transmitted to Earth as a three-dimensional electromagnetic being.
+The "Galaxy Being," as it is dubbed, wreaks inadvertent havoc, killing Eddie and injuring several other people by burning them with radiation.
+The Galaxy Being encounters Allan in person, who convinces it to turn down the heat and then guides it back to the transmitter shed.
+The two are soon cornered by local authorities, who accidentally shoot Allan's wife, Carol.
+The Being then uses beneficial radiation to heal the wound.

 When the Galaxy Being emerges, the authorities attempt to kill it; but it protects itself by destroying the bullets in flight, again with radiation.
-As a warning demonstration (and perhaps to prevent other aliens from coming), the Galaxy Being destroys the transmitter tower.
+As a warning (and perhaps to prevent other Andromedans from coming), the Being destroys the transmitter tower.
 The crowd is told, "There are powers in this universe beyond anything you know ... there is much you have to learn.
 Go to your homes.
 Go and give thought to the mysteries of the universe.
 I will leave you now, in peace."
 At this, the crowd disperses.

-The Galaxy Being then chooses not to return home inasmuch as it has violated a law forbidding contact with Earth.
-So, after first reassuring Allan that "There is no death for me," answering his concerns that it would disintegrate, the Galaxy Being reduces its microwave intensity which causes it to fade out from the Terran realm.
-Its last words as it vanishes into another putative dimension are "End of transmission".
+The Galaxy Being chooses not to return home inasmuch as it has violated a law forbidding contact with Earth.
+So, after first reassuring Allan that, "There is no death for me," the Being reduces its microwave intensity which causes it to fade out from the Terran realm.
+Its last words as it vanishes into another putative dimension are, "End of transmission."

-Closing narration

 Sign-off narration

 The show’s now-famous introduction and epilogue narration heard from "The Control Voice" was performed by veteran radio, screen and TV actor, Vic Perrin.